 There May Be Something We Don’t Know

-The science of proper nutrition is fairly new.
-With increasing public awareness of the importance of nutrition and with recently advanced modes for testing both what we put into our bodies and what our bodies do with what we put into them, researchers are racing toward deeper understandings.
-It is certainly plausible that gluten causes problems beyond Celiac disease that we have not yet understood.
+The science of proper nutrition is always evolving.
+With increasing public awareness of the importance of nutrition and with recently advanced modes for testing both what we put into our bodies and what our bodies do with what we put into them, researchers are moving toward deeper understandings.
+It is certainly plausible that gluten may cause problems beyond those identified in Celiac disease that we have not yet understood.
 If so many non-Celiac disease sufferers claim to feel better having gone gluten-free, who are we to contradict them?
-They body often knows before science does.
+The body often knows before science does.

-That said, the most important thing, from a nutritional perspective, is this: Cutting gluten simply means the body isn’t getting any gluten.
-It is a negative step.
-Just a because a food product is gluten-free does not mean it provides any nutrients at all.
-It also doesn’t mean that gluten-free products are not harmful in some other way.
-Many gluten-free foods are tremendously processed and packed with chemicals and preservatives.
+That said, the most important thing, from a nutritional perspective, is this: Cutting out wheat and other gluten-containing foods simply means the body isn’t getting any gluten.
+By itself, this doesn’t mean you’re eating a healthier diet.
+Many gluten-free foods are highly processed and packed with sugar, chemicals and preservatives.
+So, if you decide to go gluten-free, don’t forget to read the nutritional information on food product labels.
 We must be as vigilant about filling our bodies with the good stuff as we are with saving our bodies from the bad.

 - Rewers, Marian.
 "Epidemiology of Celiac Disease: What Are the Prevalence, Incidence, and Progression of Celiac Disease?"
 Gastroenterology (2005): S47-51.
 Print.